python/cpython/Doc/library/signal.rst

 .. data:: SIGCONT

-   Continue if stopped.

-   Default action is to continue the process if it is currently stopped.
+   Continue the process if it is currently stopped

    .. availability:: Unix.

 .. data:: SIGFPE

    Floating-point exception.
 For example, division by zero.

-   Default action is to terminate the process and dump core.

    .. seealso::
       :exc:`ZeroDivisionError` is raised when the second argument of a division